dwebprotocol/ddrive-daemon-client/README.md

 ```

 #### dDrive Methods
 The client currently only supports a subset of the dDrive API.
 We're actively working on extending this (targeting complete parity)!
-Each method's options mirror those in the [hyperdrive module](https://github.com/mafintosh/hyperdrive).
+Each method's options mirror those in the [ddrive module](https://github.com/dwebprotocol/ddrive).

 Each method returns a Promise, but can optionally take a callback (to more accurately reflect the dDrive API).